How to Make Good Scenery

 The number of choices of coloring tiles is large, easily in the hundreds.
 Picking a suitable tile or combination of tiles is first a matter of deciding what sort of ground you wish to portray.
 The basic categories are going to be: vegetation, rock, bare soil, and water.
 Vegetation is likely to occupy the largest area of the map, except in very dry climates (e.g., deserts, dominated by bare soil) and rocky areas with thin soils.
 Water is discussed in more detail below under "Water Features".

 Initially, decide on a suitable "theme" color best representative of the location and type of terrain you intend to emphasize (say, dry grassland) and paint broad areas with this theme color.
-The purpose here is to unify your rout's overall look.
+The purpose here is to unify your route's overall look.
 Of course, you might have more than one theme color if patches are typical or hills look different than valleys or plains.
+Understand that no single tile provides an entirely natural look if not augmented to some degree by other tiles.
+These contrasting colors/textures might represent bare patches in the vegetation or subtle shadings or local changes in vegetation or soil type reflective of the real world.

 Of all the various landforms one can create, water features hold the greatest potential for enhancing scenery along a Route.
-And water is superbly rendered using the water tools found in Surveyor Topology - Get height.
+And water is superbly rendered using the water tools found in the Surveyor.
 Three tools are provided: Add water 'W', Adjust height 'E', and Remove water 'Q'.
 An input box for setting water surface height is provided.
-The Add water tool paints a surface in the same manner as coloring, described above.
-However, the water surface has unique properties, the most significant being it is transparent and reflective.
-Improvements in rendering of these properties with each successive Trainz version has certainly been a major contribution to making a realistic CGI.
+The Add water tool paints a surface in the same manner as coloring, described elsewhere.
+However, the water surface has unique properties, the most significant being transparency and reflectivity.
+Improvements in rendering of these properties with each successive Trainz version has been a major contribution to making a realistic CGI.

 Painting water establishes a level surface at the setting in the water surface height box.
 Expanding this surface always maintains the same height as long as you begin painting from the existing surface (no need to adjust the setting).
 The Adjust height 'E' tool adjust the entire connected surface all at once, but does not change any other water surfaces on the map not connected to the one being adjusted.
 Thus, you can create a series of lakes at different elevations so long as the water surfaces of each are not connected.
 Determine this independence by selecting Wireframe View in the Display Menu (or pressing F9).
 This displays the baseboard in white and the water surface(s) in grey, removing all the painted surfaces.
 Use the Remove water 'Q' tool to disconnect close-by water surfaces that you wish to set to different heights.
 Working upstream of a long river, you can progressively raise the surface of segments at points with rapids, waterfalls, or dams.
 Just be sure the water surface is broken at these points.
 An oddity built into the Adjust height tool is that if you hold down the Shift-Key while raising or lowering the water surface, the surface becomes bendy, going up or down within a limited area, no longer representing a level surface.
 If you bend it too much, it snaps back to a level surface at some new height.
 There must be a use for this?